matthew-edelmann/Ames-Housing-Data-and-Kaggle-Challenge/README.md

 And this cross validation score:
 0.8219401785265875

-That means the model was only slightly underfit and it explains about 82% of the data.
+That means the model was only slightly underfit and it explains about 82% of the variance in the data.

  ### Potention further findings